jinhongtan/IS601-project/README.md

 ## This is a website instruction

 ### 1. General Info
+1. Creator:
+   * Jinhong Tan
-1. Creator: Jinhong Tan and Dejing Kong
+   * Dejing Kong
 2. This website present the instruction of the internet evolution from 1960s to the early of 2000s.
 #### 2. Website general Info
 1. Description: This website will cover total 5 sections.
 Includes 1. brief history of internet; 2.
 World wide web browser war; 3.
 Bubble; 4.
 Search; 5.
 Communicate.